Mondego/SourcererJBF/README.md

 - #### Run JBF With Configuration File
 The easiest option is to edit the ``jbf.config`` configuration file and execute the ``jbf-config-compile.py`` script.
-The file is self-explanatory, and it just requires to updated according to host machine physical paths.
+The file is self-explanatory, and it just requires to update according to host machine physical paths.

 - #### ``jbf.config``
 ``` yml